-Once validated by the MyInvois System (which is done in near real-time), the Supplier or technology provider (if Supplier utilises a technology provider) will receive a validated e-Invoice with the following information: (a) the IRBM Unique Identifier Number from IRBM; (b) date and time of validation and (c) validation link via API.
+Once validated by the Mylnvois System (which is done in near real-time), the Supplier or technology provider (if Supplier utilises a technology provider) will receive an API response which contains the following:

+- (a) the IRBM Unique Identifier Number from IRBM; - (b) date and time of validation; and - (c) information to form validation link (please refer to Get Recent Documents / Get Document / Get Documents Details in the SDK for guidance), via API.

 The IRBM Unique Identifier Number will allow traceability by IRBM and will reduce instances of tampering with the e-Invoice.
-Figure 2.13 is an example of the validation that will be executed by IRBM as reference.

-If errors are detected during validation, an error message will be shown, and a validation e-Invoice will be provided upon successful validation.
+If errors are detected during validation, an API error response will be shown.
+Accordingly, API response will be provided upon successful validation.
+Once the e-Invoice is successfully validated, notification will be sent to the Supplier and Buyer.